Do You Grind Your Teeth? The Real Reason Why Will Surely Surprise You!

 1. Avoid Or Reduce Foods And Beverages That Contain Caffeine

-Avoid the consumption of Coca-Cola, coffee, and some types of tea that contain caffeine.
+Avoid the consumption of cola soft drinks, coffee, and some types of tea that contain caffeine.
 Namely, caffeine increases wakefulness and tension, and therefore, emphasizes the tension in the jaw muscles.
 This creates a powerful pressing, from the lower to the upper jaw, causing all those harmful effects.
 If you find it hard to give up these foods entirely, then you should at least try to reduce their intake in the evening.

 2. Avoid Alcohol